 The specific characteristics of the Caspian Sea make it vulnerable to external shocks, including oil and gas production, ports rehabilitation and construction, offshore pipeline lay, dredging, and etc. These conditions pose special challenges to confidently assess the risks of various developments.
 The benefits of oil and gas extraction and pipeline construction will always have to be weighed against the detrimental consequences for ecosystems and biological life in case of contamination from this industry.

-Agriculture is one of the most important sources of pollution worldwide and this is also the case in the Caspian littoral states.
+Agriculture is one of the most significant sources of pollution worldwide and this is also the case in the Caspian littoral states.
 Issues related to harmful pesticides, fertilizer use and poorly treated livestock waste are widespread.
 According to the National Contributions, the latter two might have contributed to eutrophication in the Caspian Sea.

-Almost 90% of the total pollutants enter the Caspian Sea with river runoff.
+Almost 90 percent of the total pollutants enter the Caspian Sea with river runoff.
 The runoff polluted by industrial, communal and agricultural wastes.
-And more than 85% of surface freshwater runoff flows into the Northern Caspian.
+And more than 85 percent of surface freshwater runoff flows into the Northern Caspian.
 A large number of chemical compounds, including anthropogenic origin, enter the sea with river runoff, including toxicants.
 However, hydrocarbons (crude oil and petroleum products) remain the main pollutants.
-The main sources of hydrocarbons are oil transportation and water transport, seepage from the seabed, industrial discharges as well as leaks from coastal oil developments and operations of oil and gas wells.
+The main sources of hydrocarbons are oil transportation and water transport, seepage from the seabed, industrial discharges as well as leaks from coastal oil developments and operations of oil and gas wells (National Contribution).

 The Caspian region is a large contributor to air emissions, including greenhouse gas emissions which are particularly linked to the energy sector and oil and gas extraction, but also the transportation and housing sectors.